Career growth strategies: a research-backed framework for every stage

 How do career growth strategies differ for remote workers?

 Remote workers face a specific Visibility deficit driven by proximity bias.
-A randomized controlled trial by Nick Bloom and colleagues found that remote workers’ promotion rates dropped by approximately half compared to in-office peers with equivalent performance [11].
+Bloom and colleagues’ 2015 randomized controlled trial in The Quarterly Journal of Economics found that remote workers’ promotion rates dropped by approximately half compared to in-office peers with equivalent performance [11].
 Effective strategies include sharing work-in-progress proactively, volunteering for cross-functional projects, sending regular progress updates, and strategically prioritizing in-person events when they occur.

 Glossary of related terms